x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Download these files from either this repo directly if machine has inet cappabilities.
 (Or downlaod these files and serve them with python :D)
 * Get the files on the system with the low user access.
 * cd to dir
-* For the windows server versions Edit the UAC-Bypass.ps1 on line 23 {UserNamehere} Put ur made username there without the {} and save the file, and give it a go
 * ./{version}-UAC-Bypass.ps1

 # What is going on in the code ??